Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Multimodal models for real scalar field theory

-We train our models using gradient-based updates with the Adam optimizer~\cite{kingma2014adam}.
-Any additional training methods used are noted below where relevant.
-In some cases, we use gradient norm clipping to stabilize training: after backpropagation, we measure the norm of the gradients before passing them to the optimizer and, if the norm exceeds some threshold value, scale all gradients down by a constant to clip the norm to the threshold.
+In some cases, we apply standard ML techniques to improve training performance.
+Specifically, we sometimes use gradient norm clipping to stabilize training: after backpropagation, we measure the norm of the gradients before passing them to the optimizer and, if the norm exceeds some threshold value, scale all gradients down by a constant to clip the norm to the threshold.
 We also employ a step-scheduler in some cases which drops the learning rate by a factor $\gamma=0.5$ every $n$ epochs (typically $n = 20$k).
-Throughout, by one epoch we mean one gradient computation and optimizer step.
-We train in 32-bit precision, but sample in 64-bit precision to avoid introducing bias due to round-off error compromising invertibility.
-The average magnetization under the model $\vev{\overline{\phi}}_{\tilde{p}}$ computed over each batch of training data serves as a diagnostic of mode collapse.
-When $\vev{\overline{\phi}}_{\tilde{p}}$ and the loss are shown in training histories in the following subsections, they are smoothed by averaging blocks of 25 epochs.
+We note below where these are applied.